April 1899, 7 Hawthorn Street, Dayton, Ohio

 So far, the answer has always been, “Yes!”

-How to quantify the value of knowledge?
+How to quantify the value of learning?

 Even if intuition tells us that a company’s, sometimes lifelong, collective knowledge is precious, it is seldom prioritized.
 Money usually talks louder.
 Larger companies try to report knowledge as an intangible asset in their annual reports, where the value may be found as patents or capital expenditures.
 But these are, except for maybe in pharmaceuticals, not reflecting a very high value.
 Nor do they provide a reliable understanding of any future value.